SlicerMorph/S_2020/Day_4/R/R.md

 cor(GPA$PCscores[,1], PCs.from.SlicerMorph[,2])
 ```

-You should see plot that looks like the pne below, and almost perfect correlation between first PCs scores (within machine precision)
+You should see plot that looks like the one below, with almost perfect correlation between first pair of PC scores (within machine precision)

 <img src="PC_comp.png">